Using SolarWinds Database Performance Analyzer to Diagnose Performance Issues

 Issue 1 - Finding and Fixing SQL Server Blocking

-A user has informed you that they had a simple, yet important report that ran for over 5 minutes a few days ago on April 30.
+DPA solves the issue of having users alert the technology team of issues.
+DPA provides DBAs and Developers insight into database performance with direct integration with Slack and Teams via alert notifications.
+DPA can post a message to Slack informing the team that a simple, yet important report that ran for over 5 minutes a few days ago.
 This report usually completes in under 10 seconds.
 They ask you to take a look to see if there are any issues within the database that could be causing this report to run slowly.

 Let's start SQL performance tuning by opening the web-based UI for the SolarWinds Database Performance Analyzer for SQL Server.
-Once logged in, you are presented with the home page which provides a high level summary of your monitored database instances.
-In this example, we have the servers organized by platform with high level metrics per instance related to Waits, Tuning, CPU, Memory, Disk and Sessions.
+Once logged in, you are presented with the home page which provides a high-level summary of your monitored database instances.
+In this example, we have the servers organized by platform with high-level metrics per instance related to Waits, Tuning, CPU, Memory, Disk, Sessions, as well as showing which DB instances are presenting alerts.
+With this info itís easy to see what instances require our most immediate attention.

 Here we can see the data per hour for both the Top SQL Statements and Anomaly Detection.
-When we hover the mouse over the tallest bar at 2:00 PM we can see the code and get statistics on SQL Statement.
+When we hover the mouse over the tallest bar, we can see the code and get statistics on the SQL Statement.

 Clicking on this pink bar takes you to a new set of metrics.
 By clicking on the Blockers tab, we can see the blocker SPID, waiter SPIDs as well as the associate code with Solutions from SolarWinds to perform corrective actions to prevent further blocking.